You love someone – at least, you think you do.

-Are you performing grand gestures for someone only to the reciprocal tune of “Thanks”?
+(1) Are you performing grand gestures for someone only to get nothing but a “Thanks” in return?

-Do you constantly wonder what the other person is doing, whereas they are off living their life as if their time on Earth is one big wine commercial?
+(2) Do you constantly wonder what the other person is doing, whereas they are off living a seemingly carefree life, giving no heed to you whatsoever?

-Is there a picture of this person on your phone you’d die if anyone found out about… but there’s no way you’re deleting it?
+(3) Is there a picture of this person on your phone you’d die if anyone found out about.. but there’s no way you’re deleting it?

 Your love for them might be unrequited.

-Do you have an array of reasons to be around someone that fall short of stalkerish, but close to “Wow, isn’t this coincidental?
+(4) Do you find loads of reasons to be around someone that fall just short of stalkerish, but close to “Wow, isn’t this coincidental?
 Hey, if you’re not busy there’s this – No?
 OK.”

-How jealous do you get when that special someone made of light grinds your soul by telling you about the great movie they saw with Someone Else?
+(5) How jealous do you get when that special someone grinds your soul by telling you about the great movie they saw with Someone Else?

 You may have an unrequited love.

-Do you feel used, do you feel unappreciated, do you wish folks’ eyes would open to what is the wonderfully intertwined life path so clearly laid out before you?
+(6) Do you feel used, do you feel unappreciated, do you wish their eyes would open to what is the wonderfully intertwined life path so clearly laid out before you?

-If you’re the one constantly initiating contact, you may be missing a sign, but let’s rename and reposition it from “unrequited love” (a. it’s not love, it’s infatuation; b. “unrequited” means “not returned or rewarded”) to a more actionable observation of: It is time to move on.
+(8) If you’re the one constantly initiating contact, you may be missing a sign, but let’s rename and reposition it from “unrequited love” (a) it’s not love, it’s infatuation; b) “unrequited” means “not returned or rewarded”) to a more actionable observation of: It is time to move on.